arun823/data_science_portfolio/README.md

 ## Contents
   ### Machine Learning Practice File
      * End-to-end structured data projects (classification and regression)
+        - Classification - Learn how to predict whether a person has heart disease or not by machine learning model.
+        - Regression     - Learn how to predict  price of house based on previous data.
      * Perform following steps
         - Getting the data ready
         - Choose the right estimator/algorithem for problems